moaminsharifi/subtitle-flow/README.md

 ## 🙏 Acknowledgments

 - OpenAI for the Whisper transcription model
+- Groq for providing API access to fast language models
 - The open-source community for inspiration and tools
 - All our contributors and users

 ---